symfony/symfony-docs/components/options_resolver.rst

     echo $person->getFirstName(); // 'Wouter'

-If you don't pass a required option, an :class:`Symfony\\Component\\OptionsResolver\\Exception\\MissingOptionsException` will be thrown.
+If you don't pass a required option, a :class:`Symfony\\Component\\OptionsResolver\\Exception\\MissingOptionsException` will be thrown.